tgnemecek/core-website/src/collections/pages/landing.md

 ---
 aboutSection:
   heading: We help leaders, businesses, and individuals
-  text: ...increase effectiveness, power, well-being, and flow by implementing The
+  text: increase effectiveness, power, well-being, and flow by implementing The
     Balancing Act's holistic strategies
 postsSection:
   heading: What's new